edwardtanguay/techlanglearn/static/data/en-ll-flask-essential-training.md

 - duration: 02:02:00
 - language: en
 - topics: flask
-- rank: 4.68
+- rank: 4.91
-- description: seems like a solid course on Flask, Natasha has a nice clear accent
+- description: seems like a solid course on Flask, Natasha has a nice clear accent, builds example app: uses Flask-WTF for forms, and SQLite and Postgres, builds app, chart.js
 - year: 2024
-- status: watched the intros
+- status: watched all intro videos, starting now with coding videos

 ## Build a full stack app in Python with Flask, 0:38, 2024-12-31